etsryn/Linear-Regression/README.md

 ### Step 2: Review Documentation

 Inside each model folder, you will find a `README.md` file that provides an overview of the dataset and explains the model's purpose.
-This documentation will help you understand the motivation behind the model.
+This documentation will help you understand the motivation behind the model and its application.

 ### Step 3: Run the Code